ANCHOR YASH

 4.9★

-Years on stage
+Years on Stage

 “There are two types of anchors.
 The ones who announce.
 And the ones who connect.
 I chose the second path — and have never looked back.”

 I am Yash Soni.
-Over the last 8+ years and 1,100+ events, I have hosted everything from intimate 50-guest birthday galas in Mansarovar to 1,500-person farmhouse Sangeets on Ajmer Road — from royal Varmala ceremonies at Rambagh Palace to national brand award nights at JECC Sitapura.
+Over the last 5+ years and 700+ events, I have hosted everything from intimate 50-guest birthday galas in Mansarovar to 1,500-person farmhouse Sangeets on Ajmer Road — from royal Varmala ceremonies at Rambagh Palace to national brand award nights at JECC Sitapura.

 What I do is not announcing.
 It is crowd psychology.
 It is cultural navigation.
 It is the invisible architecture that determines whether your guests remember your event as ordinary — or unforgettable.